-- Take the average of the most recent multi-year 100% equalized school property tax digests. - Reduce this amount to account for constitutionally authorized homestead, veterans, and age (65+) exemptions. - Calculate five mills (.005) of the remaining average digest. - "Deduct" this amount from the K-12 education funding earnings at the state level.
+- Take the most recent 100% equalized school property tax digests. - Reduce this amount to account for constitutionally authorized homestead, veterans, and age (65+) exemptions. - Calculate five mills (.005) of the remaining average digest. - "Deduct" this amount from the K-12 education funding earnings at the state level.